 Show the necessary journal entries to record each partner’s initial contribution to the partnership.

 Instead of separate journal entries as in (a) above, show what a single compound journal entry would look like.

 What is the total partnership capital after all the contributions have been made?

-Ans. (a)
+Answer (a)